monsyc/Website-Optimization-Project4/README.md

 			- In line 15 in the index.html I added the inline style, to make it faster.
 I used the tool "Critical Path Generator".
 And I used a web host to put the link in the tool.

+			- Remove line 11 in the index.html file to make it faster.

 		2. Second project "Cam's Pizzeria"

 			- I optimize the image of pizzeria.jpg, making a smaller file.

 			- I added 41, 42 lines in the style.css file to delete the green boxes.